pip-services/pip-services-docs/content/en/golang/mqtt/_index.md

 no_list: true
 weight: 500
 description: >
-    MQTT Messaging for Pip.Services in Golang.

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
-It contains a set of components for messaging using the Mqtt protocol.
+    This module contains a set of components for messaging using the Mqtt protocol.
 ---

 ### Packages